-3.4 Impact on Performance and Outcomes
+3.5 Impact on Performance and Outcomes

-The ability of people and goods to move about the county is vital to ensure that normal business continues within Midlothian.
-Any restriction on the Winter Service would have an impact on that ability to continue to operate as normally as possible during severe and adverse weather.
+The ability of people and goods to move about is vital to ensure that normal business continues within Midlothian during adverse weather periods.
+Any restriction on the Winter Service would have an impact on that ability to continue to operate as normal as possible.

-3.5 Adopting a Preventative Approach
+3.6 Adopting a Preventative Approach

-The provision of an acknowledged first class Winter Service ensures that people and goods are able to move around as much as reasonably practicable.
+The provision of an acknowledged good Winter Service ensures that the people and goods are able to move around as much as reasonably practicable.

-3.6 Involving Communities and Other Stakeholders
+3.7 Involving Communities and Other Stakeholders